-- Include public service announcements highlighting community accomplishments related to IEPA's NPDES Stormwater Program on social media platforms and via email list distributions. - Post watershed identification signage with LCDOT on Roads maintained by the Lake County Dept. of Transportation.
+- Include public service announcements highlighting community accomplishments related to IL EPA's NPDES Stormwater Program on social media platforms and via email list distributions. - Post watershed identification signage with Lake County Division of Transportation (LCDOT) on Roads maintained by the LCDOT.

-- SMC includes announcements highlighting community accomplishments related to IEPA's NPDES Stormwater Program on its website, in its newsletter, and through other media outlets (URL hyperlink). - Watershed identification signage is located throughout the county. - Signage updates and name change awareness was provided to Lake County residents during SMC meetings and email notifications based on the USGS renaming of Squaw Creek to Manitou Creek in Lake County.
+- SMC included announcements highlighting community accomplishments related to IL EPA's NPDES Stormwater Program on its website, in its monthly newsletter, and through other media outlets (URL hyperlink). - SMC continued to coordinate with LCDOT on maintaining watershed identification signage on roads maintained by the LCDOT. - Watershed identification signage is located throughout the county. - Signage updates and name change awareness was provided to Lake County residents during SMC meetings and email notifications based on the USGS renaming of Squaw Creek to Manitou Creek in Lake County.
 Corrected identification signage has been posted throughout the county.